Soil Health and Its Importance to Trees

 Soil contains essential nutrients that trees need to survive and thrive.
 Key nutrients include:

-- Nitrogen (N): Vital for leaf and stem growth, nitrogen is one of the most important nutrients for trees.
-Deficiency in nitrogen can lead to yellowing leaves and poor growth.
+• Nitrogen (N): Vital for leaf and stem growth.
+Deficiency can lead to yellowing leaves and poor growth.

-- Phosphorus (P): Crucial for root development and flowering, phosphorus helps trees build a strong root system.
+• Phosphorus (P): Crucial for root development and flowering.

 2. Proper Water Retention and Drainage